 On the train!
-Severus thought, feeling as though his heart had stopped.
-Lily told me she loved me on the train--after Lupin rejected her!
+Severus thought, feeling as if his heart had stopped.
+Lily told me she loved me on the train—after Lupin rejected her!

 "You lied, in other words."

 "Of course I lied!
 I'm not fit to be with anyone, Sirius, and you won't convince me otherwise.
 Yes, I loved Lily, and I still do, but that's beside the point.
 I'm no good for her.
-She's with Snape now.
-I suppose that's a sort of poetic justice, since I nearly killed him--"
+She's with Snape.
+I suppose that's a sort of poetic justice, since I nearly killed him—"

 No, Severus thought.
 You just wanted to see me cut to ribbons.

 "Oh!"
 Black said suddenly, giving no indication of having heard Lupin's last comment.
 "Here it is.
-Let's go to dinner now."
+Let's go to dinner."
 He evidently wasn't going to acknowledge what Lupin had said.

 The wind was bitterly cold on top of the Astronomy Tower.
 It suited his mood.
-Severus turned up the collar of his cloak and squinted into the cold gusts, pacing the cold stones some more, looking out onto the frost-touched grounds.
-The world looked dead and lifeless.
-There was old brown bracken by the lake, a multitude of leafless skeletons of trees thrusting up toward the sky in the Forbidden Forest, and even the fir trees looked sad and limp, some of them browning, as though they were dying of a disease, or root-rot.
+Severus turned up the collar of his cloak and squinted into the cold gusts, pacing the frigid stones once more, gazing out onto the frost-touched grounds.
+The world appeared dead and lifeless.
+There was old brown bracken by the lake, a multitude of leafless tree-skeletons thrusting toward the sky in the Forbidden Forest, and even the fir trees seemed sad and limp, some of them browning, as if they were dying of a disease, or root-rot.
 The lake was a still grey mirror, reflecting the flat white sky, which smelled of snow.

 The only slightly uplifting thing they did was attend the Christmas Eve service at the stoic, grey-stoned wizarding kirk, where Muggle-repelling charms convinced wayward would-be Christmas church-goers who were not magical to try the other Presbyterian church down the street.
-Severus enjoyed listening to the children's choir warbling their carols, although he would never admit this to anyone.
-Back in Oxford, before his parents died, he had, for a time, been a boy soprano, before his voice had changed to an alto, then tenor, and finally, a baritone.
+Severus enjoyed listening to the children's choir warbling their carols, though he would never admit this to anyone.
+Back in Oxford, before his parents died, he had, for a time, been a boy soprano, before his voice had changed to an alto, tenor, and finally baritone.

-He had actually envisioned himself marrying Lily in that kirk, he remembered bitterly now, wearing a Campbell kilt instead of wizarding robes, his uncle standing at his side while Lily walked down the aisle, a vision in white, with a length of tartan draped around her shoulders.
-He'd fantasized about their going to hear their own children warbling in the choir on Christmas Eve, beaming at them proudly, then tucking them into bed later while snow fell on the roof and they dreamed of the presents they would find under the tree on Christmas morning....
+He had envisioned himself marrying Lily in that kirk, he remembered bitterly, wearing a Campbell kilt instead of wizarding robes, his uncle standing at his side while Lily walked down the aisle, a vision in white, with a length of tartan draped around her shoulders.
+He'd fantasized about going to hear their own children warbling in the choir on Christmas Eve, beaming at them proudly, tucking them into bed later while snow fell on the roof and they dreamed of the presents they would find under the tree on Christmas morning…

-He tried to swallow, but his mouth was utterly dry.
+He tried to swallow but his mouth was utterly dry.
 He wanted to take her in his arms and hold her, tell her he loved her, but he couldn't, because he also hated her.
-How can a person love someone and hate them at the same time? he wondered.
-But he did; he hated her for making him love her when she had only ever pretended to love him, when she said things to others that made him a laughingstock, when she had slept with Lupin, of all people....
+How can a person love someone and hate them at the same time?
+But he did; he hated her for making him love her when she had only pretended to love him, when she said things to others that made him a laughingstock, when she had shagged Lupin, of all people.

 "I know," he said, keeping his voice steady.
 "I thought it appropriate."